Conformal Prediction Bands for Two-Dimensional Functional Time Series: FPCA for Two-Dimensional Functional Data

 \subsection{Comparison of Estimation Methods}

 In this section, we aim to compare the two proposed approach for performing functional principal component analysis, namely the basis expansion and the discretization approach.
-Without loss of generality, we will settle the study in $\mathcal{L}^2([0,1]\times[0,1])$.
+Without loss of generality, we settle the study in $\mathcal{L}^2([0,1]\times[0,1])$.

-In general, given a finite basis system $\{\phi_k\}_{k=1,\dots,K}$, one can represent a functional time series $\{Y_t\}_{t=1}^{T}$ by means of representation \eqref{eqn:data_basis_dec}, that we report here for ease of reference:
+In general, given a finite basis system $\{\phi_k\}_{k=1,\dots,K}$, one can represent a Functional Time Series $\{Y_t\}_{t=1}^{T}$ by means of representation \eqref{eqn:data_basis_dec}, that we report here for ease of reference:

 Starting from this decomposition, we have derived in \ref{sec:FPCA_basis} an estimator of the functional principal components $\xi_j$, which, however, neglects the contribution of the error $\delta_t$.
-For such reason, the choice of the basis system $\{\phi_k\}_{k=1}^K$ is crucial, and when a meaningful option is not available, the approximation residual $\delta_t$ will be large and this procedure will inevitably provide biased estimates of $\xi_j$.
+For such reason, the choice of the basis system $\{\phi_k\}_{k=1}^K$ is crucial, and if a meaningful option is not available, the approximation residual $\delta_t$ would be large and this procedure would inevitably provide biased estimates of $\xi_j$.
 On the other hand, the FPCA approach based on data discretization provides good result as long as the sampling grid is sufficiently dense.

 In order to prove such thesis, we simulate a time series of functions $\{Y_t\}_{t=1}^T \subset$ span$\{\phi_1, \dots, \phi_K\}$, from a non-concurrent FAR(1) process with Gaussian errors.
 Data are simulated based on a basis expansion on $\{\phi_1, \dots, \phi_K\}$, which is constructed as the tensor product basis of two Fourier basis systems $\{g_i\}_{i=1,\dots,K_1}$, $\{h_i\}_{i=1,\dots,K_2}$ both defined on $[0,1]$.
 The sample size is chosen equal to $T=50$, the number of basis in each of the one-dimensional systems is selected equal to 5, in order to have a total number of basis $K=25$.